nausher/emacs-everywhere/README.md

 emacs-everywhere
 ================

-A Script to make EMACS like features (Kill-ring, transpose, select till end of sentence etc) in all Applications in Windows.
+A Script to make the most useful EMACS editing features like (Kill-ring, transpose, select till end of sentence etc) in all Applications in Windows.

 Installation
 ============